 The Austin Alarm Administration works to reduce the number of false alarms in the city.
 It helps to build connections between citizens, law enforcement, and alarm companies.
 The Alarm Administration Unit also implements alarm prevention measures.
 These include alarm permit fees and false alarm fees.

 Anyone that owns a home security system–either professionally or self-monitored–must purchase a residential alarm permit.
 Residential alarm permits last for 12 months and cost $50 per year.
-You must apply for an alarm permit online or mail in a printable version before your alarm system is installed.
+You must apply for an alarm permit online before your alarm system is installed.
 If you move or stop using your alarm system, you can always cancel your permit, but you must pay your false alarm fees first.

 False alarm fees in Austin are pretty generous.
 In a consecutive 12-month period, the first three burglary false alarms are free, the 4th-5th cost $50 each, the 6th-7th cost $75 each, and 8 or more cost $100 each.
 For robbery and panic alarms, the first two are free and three or more cost $100 each.
 Don’t have a permit?
 You’ll have to pay an extra $220 per false alarm response.
 You can also be charged for a Class C misdemeanor, which will add up to $100 to your bill.